CERT-hr/ESXI-Ransomware-Removal-FlowChart/technical_analysis/README.md

 - This is the first (quick) version of the analysis.
 - This refers to 2 original files attached in this folder
 - Please contact us via MM or at fomazic@cert.hr for all the changes you'd like to make or code you'd like to ask about.
+- Encrypt.code's .code extension isn't its real extension

 # Summary

 - Main .sh file runs the main operation that when ready runs encryption.
-(Main .sh file runs a compiled version of encrypt.c)
+(Main .sh file runs a compiled version of encrypt.code)
-- The main .sh file in question also seems to use a lot of files in /tmp - so we're assuming that's where the attacker unpacked ransom note, main .sh file, encrypt.c file, public key (to be used in encryption) and more.
+- The main .sh file in question also seems to use a lot of files in /tmp - so we're assuming that's where the attacker unpacked ransom note, main .sh file, encrypt.code file, public key (to be used in encryption) and more.
-- Encrypt.c is compiled to an executable file and its used to encrypt the files.
+- Encrypt.code is compiled to an executable file and its used to encrypt the files.

 # Main .sh file activities